isaacpeel/solesonic-mcp-server/README.md

 Default base URL: `http://localhost:8080`

 ## Authentication and authorization
-This server is protected as an OAuth2 Resource Server (JWT) and requires a valid bearer token on all requests.
+Ingress security: The /mcp HTTP endpoint is protected with basic OAuth at the resource-server layer (JWT bearer token).
+A valid token is required on all requests.

 - Expected audience: `api://solesonic-mcp` (see `application.properties`)
 - Required scope: `MCP_INVOKE`
   - Spring Security maps OAuth scopes to authorities with a `SCOPE_` prefix.
 The code checks for `SCOPE_MCP_INVOKE`.

+Tool-level auth: Atlassian tools currently use stubbed authentication; a full per-tool authentication/authorization solution is coming soon.
+Until then, tool access is governed by the ingress token only.

 Important: The current `SecurityConfig` secures all endpoints.
 If you expect `/actuator/health` to be public, adjust the security config accordingly.
 As-is, you must provide a valid token for everything.